Future Party (Turkey)

+The Future Party (Gelecek Partisi, GP) is a political party operating in Türkiye, founded on December 12, 2019, under the leadership of Ahmet Davutoğlu.
+According to the party's bylaws, its official abbreviation is "Future Party."
+Its symbol is a sycamore leaf.
+It has four members in the Turkish Grand National Assembly.
+However, due to joint group efforts, all four are members of Yeni Yol.
+Its leader is Ahmet Davutoğlu.

+The party supports the strengthened parliamentary system proposed by the country's opposition parties.

 History

 Formation

 The Future Party was founded on 12 December 2019 by Ahmet Davutoğlu, a former foreign minister and prime minister on behalf of the conservative Justice and Development Party (AKP).
 Having been elected prime minister on 28 August 2014 with the support of President Recep Tayyip Erdoğan, Davutoğlu later opposed the latter's moves to transform Turkey's form of government from a parliamentary to a presidential system.
 His conflict with Erdoğan culminated in Davutoğlu's resignation from the premiership, effective from 22 May 2016.

 Following his resignation, Davutoğlu frequently criticized the AKP government, which led the party to launch disciplinary actions against him.
 In response, he resigned from the AKP on 13 September 2019.
 He later expressed interest in forming a new party in opposition to President Erdoğan's administration, and ultimately launched the Future Party on 12 December 2019.
 The new party immediately published a list of 154 founding members which included numerous former AKP officials and affiliates.

+The Future Party opened its headquarters building in Çankaya on July 26, 2020.
+In the statement made by Davutoğlu on April 2, 2021, he stated that the party was entitled to participate in the elections by the Supreme Election Council (YSK).

+In Parliament

+On 6 July 2023, 10 deputies from the Future Party (Mustafa Nedim Yamalı, Serap Yazıcı Özbudun, Cemalettin Kani Torun, Sema Silkin Ün, Selim Temurci, Isa Messiah Şahin, Doğan Demir, Mustafa Bilici, Hasan Ekici and Selçuk Özdağ) agreed to establish a joint group in the parliament with the Felicity Party.